Real Numbers

 An algebraic expression combines real numbers and variables.
 A monomial is an expression of the form , where the coefficient is a real number and is a nonnegative integer, while a polynomial is a sum of monomials called terms of the form

 The degree of the polynomial is the highest power of the variable appears.
+The number is the leading coefficient and the term is the leading term.

 Use the Distributive Property to expand algebraic expressions, and reverse the process by factoring them.
 To factor a trinomial of the form , note that